Skip to main content

 Proper Diagnosis.
 Quality Repairs.
 All Refrigerant Types.

-We diagnose and repair automotive air conditioning systems at our Sylvan Lake shop.
-We service all refrigerant types—R-134a and the newer R-1234yf systems that require specialized equipment many shops don't have.
+We diagnose and repair automotive air conditioning systems right here in Sylvan Lake.
+We service all refrigerant types—R-134a and the newer R-1234yf systems that require specialized equipment many shops in the area don't have.

 Why Is My A/C Not Cooling?